 Deane & Dr. Pat

-The Effects of Musical Training on Young Brains
+The Benefits of Music on Young Brains

 In the 1990s, the effect of music on the brain was popularized as the Mozart effect.

 This theory purported that listening to music composed by Mozart made kids smarter.